Hiroshi Tada (engineer): Koma-mawashi performances

-Personal and professional life
+Personal and professional life and death

 Hiroshi Tada was born in Kyushu, Japan.
 He graduated from the University of Tokyo and moved to the United States to obtain his PhD.
 He spent most of his life in St. Louis, Missouri.
 Dr. Tada was an affiliate professor of mechanical engineering at the McKelvey School of Engineering at Washington University in St. Louis and co-author of Stress Analysis of Cracks Handbook.

+Tada died on 19 February 2021, at the age of 81–82.